Lionel Gossman: Annotated bibliography

-- Orpheus Philologus: Bachofen versus Mommsen on the Study of Antiquity (1983) (ISBN 9781422374672)
+Orpheus Philologus: Bachofen versus Mommsen on the Study of Antiquity (1983)

-Though the great German classical scholar Theodor Mommsen was probably unaware of it, he was the object of the passionate and enduring hatred of J. J. Bachofen, an obscure Swiss philologist in the provincial city of Basle.
-Bachofen, not well known in the English-speaking world, is mentioned by anthropologists for his contribution to the popular 19th-century theory of "matriarchy", and by classicists such as George Derwent Thomson for his contributions to the study of Greek myth and tragedy.
+Gossmen describes the obession Swiss philologist J. J. Bachofen harbored for the more famous German scholar Theodor Mommsen, and which Mommsen was likely unaware of.
+While detailing this one-sided rivalry, Gossmen introduces the Anglophone world to the theories posited by Bachofen in his life, and which were largely unknown outside of Swiss-speaking scholarship.
+These theories include Bachofen's contributions to the popular 19th-century theory of "matriarchy" and to scholarly works studying Greek myth and tragedy.

 Arnaldo Momigliano writes in The Journal of Modern History:

 Gossman's monograph, penetrating and well informed […] will help enormously to place Bachofen in his time and to indicate his interest for our time.
 Gossman sees him as the lonely heir of a previous generation and tradition […] whose philological interpretation of individual texts had been characterized by a deep suspicion of the modernization of ancient views and by a predisposition to an intuitive global understanding of the wisdom of classical and preclassical stories.

-- Towards a Rational Historiography (1989) (ISBN 9780871690005)
+Towards a Rational Historiography (1989)

-Gossman maintains that underlying the argument that historiography cannot be subsumed under a poetics or a rhetoric is a larger claim, namely that a wide range of activities, from literary criticism, through legal debate, theology, ethics, politics, psychology, and medicine to the natural sciences, all constitute rational practices, even if there is considerable variation in the degree of formalism and rigor and in the type of argument most commonly employed in each of these different fields of inquiry.

-Hence Gossman emphasizes the practice or process of doing history rather than the product.
-What appeals to him in the idea of reason as a practice is its open, liberal, and democratic character.
-Historiography as a rational practice supposes a community of participants rather than the "anomie" of a world in which every man is his own historian that appears to be implied by privileging the historical "text."
+Gossman argues for his believe that historiography is a practice which must include not only the writing and argumentation around historic events and the study of history, but also the actions historians undertake to build their wider historical knowledges.
+Throughout, Gossman puts emphasis on the practice of doing history over any given product of historians.
+He posits that historiography as a rational practice supposes a community of participants rather than the "anomie" of a world in which every man is his own historian that appears to be implied by privileging the historical "text."

 Edward Berenson writes in his book "The Trial of Madame Caillaux:"

 Unlike many recent critics of historians and historical practice, especially those influenced by French literary theory, Gossman grounds his discussion in a solid sense of what historians 'actually do', not just when they write their narratives but when they perform their research, integrate and evaluate the work of others, revise and reconceptualize their scholarship in the face of new evidence and critical scrutiny.